-If you are thinking about selling your company (see also Getting Ready for an M&A exit and Negotiating a Term Sheet), you should carefully consider how to best structure the sale.
+If you are thinking about selling your company (see also Getting Ready for an M&A exit and Understanding an M&A Term Sheet), you should carefully consider how to best structure the sale.
 Below is a quick primer on some of the advantages and disadvantages of the most common acquisition structures: mergers, stock sales and asset sales.

 A merger consolidates two companies that are distinct legal entities into a single legal entity that holds the combined assets and liabilities of the original companies.
 In the most common type of merger, a “reverse triangular merger”, a buyer creates a wholly-owned subsidiary company (a “merger sub”).
 At the closing, your company’s equityholders’ interests are cancelled in exchange for “merger consideration”, most commonly cash or stock issued by the buyer.
 The merger sub merges into your company and ceases to exist as a separate entity and your company “survives” – now as a wholly-owned subsidiary of the buyer.

 - Mergers can be simpler than asset sales since the merged entities collapse into each other by operation of law.
 In an asset sale, assets to be sold need to be specified and duly transferred.